What Muscles Does a Rowing Machine Work? Before & After Pics & Benefits

 Row catch position is attained by bending the knees such that they are close to the chest with shins being vertical to the floor.
 While in this position, the lats and core are engaged, shoulders in a relaxed position allowing someone to initiate a push off the machine to begin the drive phase.

-What muscles does a rowing machine work?
 The row catch phase of the rowing machine movement employs the triceps, leg muscles (hamstrings, calf muscles and glutes) and the back muscles.

 Leg Muscles (Hamstrings, Calf Muscles, Glutes)